nsrau/azure-docs.it-it/articles/active-directory/authentication/howto-password-ban-bad-on-premises-faq.md

 No. Poiché il server proxy è senza stato, non ha importanza quale server proxy specifico venga usato.

-**D: è possibile distribuire il servizio proxy Azure AD password protection side-by-side con altri servizi, ad esempio Azure AD Connect?**
+**Q: Is it okay to deploy the Azure AD Password Protection Proxy service side by side with other services such as Azure AD Connect?**

 Sì.
 Il servizio proxy di Password di protezione di Azure AD e Azure AD Connect non devono essere mai direttamente in conflitto l'uno con l'altro.

-Sfortunatamente, è stata rilevata un'incompatibilità tra la versione del servizio Microsoft Azure AD Connect Agent Updater installata dal software proxy di Azure AD Password Protection e la versione del servizio installata dal software [Azure Active Directory Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy) .
-Questa incompatibilità può comportare la mancata riuscita del servizio Agent Updater per contattare Azure per gli aggiornamenti software.
-Non è consigliabile installare Azure AD proxy di protezione con password e Azure Active Directory Application Proxy nello stesso computer.
+Unfortunately, an incompatibility has been found between the version of the Microsoft Azure AD Connect Agent Updater service that is installed by the Azure AD Password Protection Proxy software and the version of the service that is installed by the [Azure Active Directory Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy) software.
+This incompatibility may result in the Agent Updater service being unable to contact Azure for software updates.
+It is not recommended to install Azure AD Password Protection Proxy and Azure Active Directory Application Proxy on the same machine.

-**D: in che ordine devono essere installati e registrati gli agenti e i proxy del controller di dominio?**
+**Q: In what order should the DC agents and proxies be installed and registered?**

-Sono supportati gli ordini di installazione dell'agente proxy, l'installazione dell'agente DC, la registrazione della foresta e la registrazione del proxy.
+Any ordering of Proxy agent installation, DC agent installation, forest registration, and Proxy registration  is supported.

-**D: è opportuno preoccuparsi delle prestazioni dei controller di dominio per la distribuzione di questa funzionalità?**
+**Q: Should I be concerned about the performance hit on my domain controllers from deploying this feature?**

 Il servizio agente del controller di dominio di Password di protezione di Azure AD non dovrebbe incidere in modo significativo sulle prestazioni dei controller di dominio in una distribuzione di Active Directory esistente e integra.